-If the Controller detects that a flow map is taking a long time to load, it does not load the flow map automatically.
-In this case, you can click Show Flow Map to display the flow map if you choose.
+If the Controller Tenant detects that a flow map is taking a long time to load, it does not load the flow map automatically.
+Click Show Flow Map to display it.

 Types of Flow Maps

-Flow maps appear in several of the built-in dashboards in the UI, and show different information depending upon the context in which they appear:
+These flow maps appear in several of the built-in dashboards depicting different information according to the data context:

-- Cross Application flow maps show exit calls between applications within the monitored environment.
-A pattern of such calls is known as cross-application flow.
+- Cross-Application—displays exit calls between applications within the monitored environment.
+This pattern of calls is known as cross-application flow.

-- Tier and node flow maps display these metric values across all business transactions for the subset of the application flow related to the selected tier or node.
+- Tier and Node—displays metric values across all business transactions for the subset of the application flow related to the selected tier or node.

-- Business transaction flow maps show the activity for a business transaction.
-The START label indicates the tier where the transaction starts (the originating tier).
-The business transaction flow map shows metrics that are calculated based on all executions of the business transaction during the selected time range.
+- Business Transaction—displays the activity for a BT.
+The Start label indicates the tier where the transaction starts (the originating tier).
+This flow map shows metrics that are calculated based on all executions of the BT during the selected time range.

-Snapshot flow maps illustrate the metrics associated with a single snapshot.
-The metrics values shown in the map are specific to a particular execution of the transaction.
+Snapshot—displays the metrics associated with a single snapshot specific to a particular execution of the transaction.

-AppDynamics shows cross-application flow on all flow maps where appropriate.
+AppDynamics shows cross-application flow in other flow maps where appropriate.
 For example, a tier flow map shows correlation when there are exit calls from the tier to another instrumented application.

 Context can determine the meaning of what flow maps represent.
-For example, consider the average response time (ART) for calls to a database.
+Consider the average response time (ART) for calls to a database.

-- In the context of an application, ART averages all calls to the database that happen within the application.
+- In the context of an application, ART averages all calls to the database occurring within the application.
 Suppose that the application flow map shows that ART for those calls is 20 milliseconds.

-- In the context of a business transaction, ART represents average execution time for the business transaction as a whole.
-Suppose that in a BT within the same application, the database gets called twice each time the business transaction executes.
-In the business transaction flow map, ART represents the average duration of a pair of database calls, meaning that ART is 40 milliseconds.
+- In the context of a BT, ART represents the average execution time for the BT as a whole.
+Suppose that in a BT within the same application, the database gets called twice each time the BT executes.
+In the BT flow map, ART represents the average duration of a pair of database calls, meaning that ART is 40 milliseconds.